MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

 ![Delete or reorder labels in the Azure Information Protection policy](../media/info-protect-contextmenu.png)

-When you delete a label that has been applied to documents and emails, that label is automatically removed from these documents or emails when they are next opened by the Azure Information Protection client.
+When you delete a label that has been applied to documents and emails, users see **Not set** for the label status when these documents and emails are next opened by the Azure Information Protection client.
+However, the label information remains in the metadata and it can still be read by services that look for this label information.

-However, if the label applied protection, that protection is not removed.
+In addition, if the deleted label applied protection, that protection is not removed.
 The protection settings from the label remain and display in the **Protection templates** section.
 This template can now be converted to a new label or linked to a label.
 While this template remains, you cannot create a new label with the same name as the label that you deleted.
 If you want to do that, you have the following options:

 - Convert the template to a label.